andrewacashner/hearingfaithms/chapters/chapter-3.md

 Thus in the poem, as "glory is sung," a "grace begins": Christ's birth is the beginning of God's decisive action to redeem humanity, to extend his grace to them and elevate them to share in his glory.
-"The thirty-three" marks the completion of that saving work in Christ's death and resurrection.
+The "thirty-three" marks the completion of that saving work in Christ's death and resurrection.

 The introduction and response have used musical terms with theological